nanoix9/2019Papers/rm/comp811-assignment-stone.md

 ## Collaboration

 The primary concern on the adoption of DevOps in agile is collaboration, which is consistent with the first value of Agile's Manifesto [@beck:2001:agile-Manifesto]: "Individuals and interactions over processes and tools".
 From this respective, DevOps can be considered as an agile method.
-A team or organisation following agile principles would value and rely on individuals rather than process or rules.
+A team or organisation following agile principles would value and rely on individuals rather than process or rules, and that also applies to DevOps.
+As a valuable principle for practitioners, in the adoption of DevOps, it is essential to build a culture and mechanism for effective collaboration between individuals and teams.

+## Organisation

+Most practitioners think it is a correct way of implementing DevOps to build a team in which every one has the same responsibility for end to end process.
+This is an extension of agile approach to the operation stage.
+However, there are reasonable argument that developers should not take operation jobs because they would spent most of their time on application development rather than infrastructure change.
+As some practitioner argues,

+> (My team) "do a mixture of SRE, tool development, platform architecture and process automation.
+Most of our platform & toolchain work is open for anyone to contribute to but most developers simply don't care, they just want to write product code, which is why my division and team exists." [^dev-dont-care]

+[^dev-dont-care]: From: <https://www.reddit.com/r/devops/comments/94bc47/how_does_your_devops_members_interact_with/e3ktxi7>, retrieved September 21, 2019

+However, some people think this kind of idea is "totally backwards".
+Though this is a potential problem in adoption of DevOps, it should be solved by improving the culture and methodologies instead of simply slicing developers and operators into two separated teams.

-## Absence of cloud computing
+## Absence of Cloud Computing

-Though cloud and network infrastructure is the most important knowledge area for DevOps jobs valued by employers [@hussain2017nz], and cloud computing is considered as an enabler of DevOps, it is much less concerned by practitioners.
+Though cloud and network infrastructure is the most important knowledge area for DevOps jobs valued by employers [@hussain2017nz], and cloud computing is considered as an enabler of DevOps [@Jabbari:2016:what-is-devops], it is much less concerned by practitioners.
 This may implies that the principles and methodologies of DevOps are not necessarily applied in cloud computing environment.
 Therefore, it is reasonable to think that any approach can be categorised as a DevOps approach if it increases collaboration between development and operation teams, provides quicker, easier and reliable deployment, and enables fast feedback from customer.

-## Regional difference and culture
+## Regional Difference and Culture

 Though significant findings are not clearly drawn in this study, some further discussions is useful.
 Software development is an activity affected by culture especially at global scale among teams across different cultures [@olsen:2003].
 DevOps or agile, with collaboration as its most important value, will naturally affected by cultural factors.
 For example, agile method values individuals over process, which is a conflict to some countries with a collectivism culture such as China.
 On the other hand, emphasizing on cohesiveness could be beneficial for removing friction from collaboration.

-# Assumptions and Limitations
+# Assumptions and Limitations {#sec:ass}

 In this study the main assumption is that posts at online forums or QnA websites are a valid representation and reflection of the movement from agile to DevOps in real world industry.
 It is acknowledged that some posts are lack of valuable ideas or real experience on the account that the author may compose the content from some others without deep thinking.